Duncanma/Blog/content/Blog/new-blog-performance.md

 ![Waterfall view of page load, after reducing JavaScript](/images/performance/SmallJavaScript_Waterfall.png)

-At this point, I'm starting to feel pretty good about the performance numbers, as we're below 1s on page load.
-This is from the default location of Dulles, VA over a high-speed connection, but these improvements will help slower devices and slower connections as well.
+At this point, I was starting to feel pretty good about the performance numbers, which were below 1s on page load.
+This was from the default location of Dulles, VA over a high-speed connection, but these improvements would help slower devices and slower connections as well.

 **After reducing the JavaScript** ([Source on WebPageTest.org](http://webpagetest.org/result/190417_FS_617e5fb90a4c42c36f48c3e5fe0980f4/))